 A strong immune system is not achieved through a syringe, pill, miracle plant or supplement.
 Nor does it come from the use of antibacterial soaps and the creation of a sterile environment without “microbes”.
 In fact, considering the poor health of many people in modern society, we can say that immunity can no longer be obtained exclusively from a healthy diet and a few natural remedies.
 It’s not enough anymore.
 The epidemic of allergies, obesity, gastrointestinal problems, chronic infections, malabsorption and many others have a direct connection to an immune system that has suffered profound dysfunctions.

 So where does immunity come from?
 It comes from normal things that people have been doing for thousands of years, knowing instinctively what is good for them.
 Modern society has forgotten these aspects or disregards them.

 Breast milk is the first perfect baby food.
 It contains all the essential nutrients, antibodies and other important factors for proper development of the child.
 Nutrients that are destroyed, bio-unavailable, altered or inhibited in commercial milk powder, but are present in breast milk, make up a significant list.
 On top of that, commercial milk formula contains a long list of toxic ingredients that will suppress the immune system.

 Breast milk modulates immune development and it also contains important non-nutritional components, such as antimicrobial factors, digestive enzymes, hormones, and growth factors that are important for passive protection against infections and diseases.

-In cases where breastfeeding is not possible (due to possible disorders and imbalances of the mother), and it is too early for the baby to eat solids and drink cow’s milk, the homemade milk formula can be provided, according to Weston Foundation recipes.
-A. Price.
-On its website you can find the most studied and valuable information on this topic, as well as about traditional nutrition.
+In cases where breastfeeding is not possible (due to possible disorders and imbalances of the mother), and it is too early for the baby to eat solids and drink cow’s milk, the homemade milk formula can be provided, according to Weston Price Foundation recipes.
+You can also choose high quality, organic baby formulas with no toxic oils, sugars, additives or soy.